MPF-Optimization-Laboratory/MatrixTensorFactor.jl/README.md

-# BlockTensorDecomposition.jl
+# BlockTensorFactorization.jl
-BlockTensorDecomposition.jl is a package to factorize tensors.
+BlockTensorFactorization.jl is a package to factorize tensors.
 The main feature is its flexibility at decomposing input tensors according to many common tensor models (ex.
 CP, Tucker) with a number of constraints (ex. nonnegative, simplex), while also supporting user-defined models, constraints, and optimization updates.

 # Quick Guide